 Established in 2021 by the Greater Bangor Area Branch NAACP and the University of Maine Alumni Association, the series is named in honor of Robert “Bob” Talbot.
 For decades the Bangor native has been one of Maine’s foremost leaders in the pursuit of racial equity, justice, and non-discriminatory policies and practices.

-Robert Talbot Civil Rights Speaker Series
+Watch the 2023 Robert Talbot Civil Rights Speaker Series

 Donations to the fund are tax-deductible and are held by the University of Maine Foundation.
 Donations and sponsorships will be used solely to cover costs associated with the annual event, which will be organized by the Alumni Association in coordination with the Greater Bangor Area Branch NAACP.
 Tax-deductible donations may be made here.
 Thank you!